Kufre-eyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script prints hello user
+the script prints all possible combinations oftwo letters except oo